 One of these routes is the ‘Camino Primitivo’, aka the ‘original road’.
 It starts in Oviedo and ends after about 13 stages of 15-30 km each, in Santiago de Compostela.

-These tours offer you the possibility to be a pilgrim for half – one day by walking the first stage of the ‘Camino Primitivo’.
+Our tour offers you the possibility to be a pilgrim for a day by walking the first stage of the ‘Camino Primitivo’ together with an experienced guide.

 From winding roads along the coast to steep climbs in the mountains.
 From unpaved paths where you hardly encounter anyone else to the popular senda verdes that are accessible for the whole family.
 Asturias offers something for every hiking enthusiast.